aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/transparency-effects/add-transparent-image-to-postscript-ps/_index.md

 }
 ```

-## Step 7: Add Transparent Image
+### Step 7: Add Transparent Image

-Repeat the process for adding the same image to the document, but this time as a transparent image.
+Now we use `DrawTransparentImage` to render the PNG with an opacity value.
+The third parameter (`255`) represents full opacity; lower values increase transparency.
+This is where we **set image transparency .NET**.

 ```csharp
 using (Bitmap image = new Bitmap(dataDir + "mask1.png"))